 Registration charges are unfortunately mandatory if you are planning on taking the SAT.
 Registration-related fees, or add-ons that can bump up your costs, aren't required of test-takers.
 These extra services could be useful in special circumstances, even though you'll end up shelling out a few extra bucks.

-It costs $55 to register for the SAT.
-(As a reminder, the SAT no longer offers the SAT with Essay as of June 2021.)
+It costs $60 to register for the SAT.
+(As a reminder, the SAT with Essay stopped being offered during normal testing as of June 2021.)

 And here's a chart outlining optional add-on fees: